Teaching Ratings¶

 plt.show()

-Calculate the percentage of minorities and non-minorities that are tenure professors¶
+Percentage of minorities and non-minorities that are tenured professors¶

 fig, ax = plt.subplots()